kaboc/flutter_custom_text/README.md

 **Notes:**

+- Gesture callbacks and `mouseCursor` in the builder are not used even if specified.
 - The builder function is called first to parse the text and build a `TextSpan`, and then another parsing is performed in `CustomSpan` itself against the plain text converted from the built span, followed by a rebuild.
 Check how much it